Certain types of cancer, as well as its treatment, can damage your bladder. Here’s what you need to know to assess your risk for problems.

 Bladder fibrosis can be diagnosed by ultrasound or a test where your doctor looks into your bladder with a thin, lighted tube (cytoscopy).

-Bladder cancer is diagnosed most often by biopsy of bladder tissue.
+This type of cancer is diagnosed most often by biopsy of bladder tissue.
 Sometimes cancer cells can be found in urine.

 Should I Be Screened for Bladder Problems?